Skip to main content

 Meloxadin Oral Suspension Caution

 Not approved for use in cats.
 Meloxadin Oral Suspension should not be administered to breeding, pregnant or lactating dogs.
 Do not exceed the stated dose.
 In case of overdosing, symptomatic treatment should be initiated.
+Animals being treated with meloxicam should be monitored for the occurrence of side effects as susceptibility varies with the individual.

 As for all NSAIDs, use in any animal less than 6 weeks of age or in debilitated aged animals may involve additional risk.
 If use in such animals cannot be avoided, a reduced dosage and careful clinical management may be required.

-Warning: Keep out of reach of children.
+● Keep out of reach of children.

-Gastrointestinal: Vomiting, diarrhea, inappetence, melena, hematemesis, ulceration.
+Digestive tract disorders: Vomiting, diarrhea, melena, hematemesis, ulceration.

 Shake well before using.